ShenXiexs/InFound-Raw/README.md

 - `apps/sample_chatbot`, `apps/outreach_chatbot`, and `apps/unified_chatbot` consume the `chatbot.topic` exchange, respect DLQs, and use Playwright instances to send sample and outreach messages, while providing manual overrides for accounts/regions and retry limits.
 - RabbitMQ tasks are routed through `crawler.direct`, `chatbot.topic`, and their DLQs; each consumer can also be run with `AT_MOST_ONCE` semantics or batched delivery and can export normalized rows to `data/manage_sample/` when `exportExcel` is enabled.

+## Committee showcase: sample crawler, creator crawler, and chatbots

+- **Sample crawler story**: the Playwright-backed `portal_tiktok_sample_crawler_html` service drives `[region, tab, campaign]` exploration, extracts content/logistics/promotions, enforces the same normalization rules as `sample_process.py`, exports verification files, then hands every batch to `/samples/ingest` via `SampleIngestionClient`.
+This chain demonstrates the playbook for how TikTok sample requests become structured data.
+- **Creator crawler story**: `portal_tiktok_creator_crawler` logs into the partner creator portal, scrolls results, captures creator stats/contact info, and calls `/creators/ingest`/`/outreach_tasks/ingest` to sync records with the backend.
+It showcases how outreach datasets and creator contact pipelines are seeded before any chatbot outreach is scheduled.
+- **Chatbot story**: `sample_chatbot`, `outreach_chatbot`, and `unified_chatbot` consume `chatbot.topic`, honor DLQs, and use Playwright to send the prepared sequences from the inner API.
+The scheduler + RabbitMQ flow demonstrates how the platform closes the loop, moving from discovery (sample & creator crawlers) to automated engagement without human-in-the-loop tweaks once the MQ payloads arrive.

 ## Data pipeline overview

 1. Operators publish RabbitMQ jobs (typically `function: "sample"` or outreach tasks) to `crawler.direct`.